Mishra-praveen/aws-eks/README.md

 This code can be used to setup an EKS cluster using CDK development with Python.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-This project is set up like a standard Python project.
-The initialization process also creates a virtualenv within this project, stored under the `.venv` directory.
-To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.
-If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.

 To manually create a virtualenv on MacOS and Linux:

 ```